pythonarcade/arcade/doc/programming_guide/gui/own_layout.rst

 Where to start
 ~~~~~~~~~~~~~~

-To create own layout, you need to create a new class that inherits from :class:`arcade.gui.UILayout`.
+To create your own layout, you need to create a new class that inherits from :class:`arcade.gui.UILayout`.

 The main method you need to implement is: